 The extension applies with respect to any service in an area designated by presidential order as a combat zone.
-See IRS Publication 3, Armed Forces' Tax Guide for a list of areas designated by presidential order as combat zones.
+Please see IRS Publication 3, Armed Forces' Tax Guide for a list of areas designated by presidential order as combat zones.